 Here's a quick intro for aspiring actors and stunt performers on how pay and different types of pay work in the film business.

-The world's first accredited institution dedicated to training the next generation of stunt performers and action actors
+The world's first Accredited Educational Programme for Stunt Performance, designed to prepare the next generation of stunt performers and action actors

 One of the first lessons we teach in our Diploma course is also one of the most important.
 As we tell all our students "We are not in the Danger Business, we are in the Safety Business.